 Alternatives to Cash Back Credit Cards

 For most ordinary folks, cash back cards are the best bet.
 But if you do a lot of traveling, the two cards that offer the best rewards according to Consumer Reports are the Barclay Arrival World MasterCard (with double points) and the PenFed Premium Travel Rewards American Express.
 Keep in mind, though, that to make these cards work for you, you'll need to be spending about $3,000 per month on travel-related items every month.
+For more info on the best credit cards for travel, check out our guide here.

 The credit card rewards scene can be a difficult one to navigate.
 And if you have seven or eight cards, it's really easy to not use them appropriately.
 You might have an airline card with an annual fee that isn't paying dividends because of your lack of jet setting.
 You might also be using the wrong card in the wrong situation and therefore be foregoing your maximum rewards potential.
 That's why finding the two most valuable cards for your specific spending habits is key.